Running.

 Table of Contents

-• Go to the directory where your export.json is located.
+• Navigate to the directory containing your export.json file.

-• Use the following command to run a direct migration between source and target salesforce orgs:
+• Execute the following command to perform a direct migration between source and target Salesforce orgs:

 $ sf sfdmu run --sourceusername source@name.com --targetusername target@name.com

-• Use the following command if you want to import data from CSV files:
+• Use this command to import data from CSV files:

 $ sf sfdmu run --sourceusername csvfile --targetusername target@name.com

-• Use the following command for export data into CSV files:
+• Use this command to export data into CSV files:

 $ sf sfdmu run --sourceusername source@name.com --targetusername csvfile